 On the east side of the Karijini National Park is Dales Gorge.
 Walk the track and experience wildlife along the creek-side trail between Fortescue Falls and Circular Pool Trail.
-(Class 4 – 3 kilometres, 3 hours return).
+(Class 4, 3km, 3 hours return).

-The easiest Dales Gorge trail is the Rim, starting from either Circular Pool or Fortescue Falls car park.
-(Class 3 – 2 kilometre, 2-hour return).
+Gorge Rim Walk and Circular Pool Lookout - the easiest Dales Gorge trail is the Rim, starting from either Circular Pool or Fortescue Falls car park.
+(Class 3, 2km, 2 hours return).

-Walk down through the changing vegetation of the iron-rich gorge walls to the park's only permanent waterfall.
+Fortescue Falls & Fern Pool - walk down through the changing vegetation of the iron-rich gorge walls to the park's only permanent waterfall.
 Just a short distance from Fortescue Falls, you can swim in the refreshing, spring-fed Fern Pool.
-(Class 4 – 800 meters, 1-hour return).
+(Class 4, 800m, 1 hour return).

-It is the easiest to access and the shallowest of Karijini's gorges.
+Kalamina is the easiest to access and the shallowest of Karijini's gorges.
 There is a 30-minute return walk into the gorge's lush, shaded pool.
-Or walk within the gorge along a stream and small ponds and view the amazing rock structures and Rock Arch Pool (Class 4 – 3 kilometres, 3 hours return).
+Or walk within the gorge along a stream and small ponds and view the amazing rock structures and Rock Arch Pool (Class 4, 3km, 3 hours return).

 Spectacular views from the top of the second tallest peak in WA, called Punurrunha by the Aboriginal people.
 There are three walks of varying lengths and difficulty:

-Mt Bruce Summit: Class 5 – 9 kilometres, 5 hours return
+Mt Bruce Summit: Class 5, 9km, 5 hours return

 Take care in the gorges, and leave if it starts to rain as flash flooding can occur.